Levy Electric Scooter Review: Overview

 A single brake lever controls both the regenerative and disc brake.

 Squeezing down on the brake lever just slightly activates the regenerative brake.
-Pulling further will also activate the disc brake.
+Pulling further will also engage the disc brake.

 In case of an emergency — or if you really just like riding with only one foot firmly planted on the scooter — there is a third brake available.

-While we don’t expect to have to use the foot brake during normal use, we commend Levy for throwing this backup system on — in case something goes wrong with the primary brakes on the scooter.
+While we don’t expect to have to use the foot brake during regular use, we commend Levy for throwing this backup system on.
+If something goes wrong with the primary brakes on the scooter, you won’t be in trouble.

 Though the Levy has no suspension, their pneumatic tires provide a good, stable ride.
 Even on rough patches of road — the scooter doesn’t jackhammer your joints or brain.